 Could pierce through a temper that’s soft to disease,

 Would be rational peace–a philosopher’s ease.

-In the second stanza the speaker goes on to explain how deeper human emotions are present too.
-He is able to see the “weakness” of one’s mind and heart as well as its “strength” on one’s face.
+In the second stanza, the speaker goes on to explain how deeper human emotions are present too.
+He is able to see the “weakness” of one’s mind and heart as well as the “strength” on one’s face.
 The speaker is so impressed by the “strength” of the person he is referring to that he ruminates on what it could become.
 He imagines a situation in which “affliction and pain” were able to “pierce” through this person.

 Due to the strength this person has, they would never really be disturbed.
 There would always be a consistent peace.
 Nothing could change their “philosopher’s ease.”
-In this instance the speaker is taking a side.
+In this instance, the speaker is taking a side.
 He does see weakness as being less than strength, but still not as something to be ignored.
 The speaker acknowledges its presence in the subject.